-Once we know how much energy is lost due to a certain value of reciprocating spring load, we can calculate the amount of energy that is absolutely required to control just the reciprocating mass motion of the reciprocating portion of the valvetrain @ max hp $\frac{1}{2}$ speed in the first instance.
-In this case contact friction
+Once we know how much energy is lost due to a certain value of reciprocating spring load, we can calculate the amount of energy that is absolutely required to control just the reciprocating mass motion of the reciprocating portion of the valvetrain @ max hp 1⁄2 speed in the first instance.
+In this case contact friction is discounted because not only is it very low but what little there is may actually reduce the load on the springs.

 The observed number is approximately a minimum of 7 hp @ 5900 rpm for the 6.2L LS3 with a max mass production HP value of approximately 485 which equals a 1.44% lost energy cost.
-Even with a 25% error factor (to compensate for any difference the crank-con-rod motion) this = a minimum of over 1%.
+Even with a 25% error factor (to compensate for any difference due to the crank-con-rod motion) this = a minimum of over 1%.